ignaciohrdz/cardcut_cnn/README.md

 - Lower right (back) corner

 The keypoint locations are used to generate the heatmaps, which consist of *small 2D-Gaussians*.
 The coordinates of the peak values in each Gaussian/heatmap correspond to each keypoint location.
 This is very useful because it **makes the ground truth less sparse**.
+(Warning: the following heatmap was resized and doesn't look too good).

 <img src="docs/heatmap.png" style="zoom:150%;" />